sixxcris-labs/Project-7/final upgrades.md

 ### 5.5 LLM orchestration & SaaS hardening

   - Replace stubs in `MultiAgentService` with LangGraph/LLM pipelines (same response shapes).
   - Add auth (JWT/OAuth2), multi-tenant persistence (database instead of JSON), CI/CD, monitoring, and observability.
-- Integrate Polygon streaming more deeply if desired (beyond Gate 3’s minimal widget).
+  - Integrate Polygon streaming more deeply if desired (beyond Gate 3's minimal widget).

-> **Gate 5 exit condition:** You have a clear, limited definition of “done” for this merge, plus a clean backlog for everything else.
+> **Gate 5 exit condition:** You have a clear, limited definition of "done" for this merge, plus a clean backlog (`docs/FUTURE_BACKLOG.md`) for everything else.
 The workspace is stable, tests are green, and you can iterate from a solid paper-trading foundation.
 1. Scope & Guardrails

 GPT is a read-only copilot for the current V3 paper-trading SaaS: